Aryan1612/Stuff/README.md

 I compared my model's accuracy with the Sci-kit Learn model's accuracy too.

-The Dataset used for this exercise has also been provided in the Dataset folder.
+The Dataset used for training and prediction are present under the headings ds1_train, ds1_predict, ds2_train and ds2_predict respectively.